This is the fourth of seven topic-based reports, as outlined in the Family Violence Reform Implementation Monitor's plan for 2021–2022.

 Better connecting mainstream prevention effort for the Aboriginal community

 Aboriginal Community Controlled Organisations we spoke to say they have had no involvement in Respectful Relationships in schools.
 They suggested that a tailored approach was required to ensure effectiveness for Aboriginal students.
-More broadly, there is an acknowledged need to ‘work across government to ensure programs and initiatives to prevent family violence address racism and discrimination as , but it is unclear how much of this is occurring outside of Aboriginal-led work.
+More broadly, there is an acknowledged need to ‘work across government to ensure programs and initiatives to prevent family violence address racism and discrimination as forms and drivers of family violence against Aboriginal , but it is unclear how much of this is occurring outside of Aboriginal-led work.
 These areas are explored in more detail in our forthcoming companion report on Aboriginal-led prevention and early intervention.

 Engaging men and boys

-The included a commitment to ‘community organisations targeting men and boys delivering grassroots programs that are designed to promote healthier masculinities, gender equality, building relationship skills, and social connections’.
+The Family Violence Reform Rolling Action Plan included a commitment to ‘community organisations targeting men and boys delivering grassroots programs that are designed to promote healthier masculinities, gender equality, building relationship skills, and social connections’.
 Consistent with this, in May 2022, the Victorian Government announced two healthy masculinities programs that are being piloted in selected Respectful Relationships schools:

 - The Man Cave is delivering one-day workshops to 12- to 16-year-old male students in 100 schools.